 The methodology for identifying, evaluating, and mitigating impacts to geology and soil resources has been established through geologic and soil studies and reports, along with federal statutes and regulations, including state and local building codes and grading ordinances.
 This assessment of geology was conducted by reviewing available literature including previously published National Environmental Policy Act (NEPA) documents for actions in the Mariana Islands Range Complex (MIRC) and surrounding area.
-A site-specific geotechnical investigation was not undertaken for this Environmental Impact Statement (EIS).
+A site-specific geotechnical investigation was not undertaken for this Environmental Impact Statement/ Overseas Environmental Impact Statement (EIS/OEIS).
 Geologic and soil impacts would include any resulting effects that the proposed action would have on the geology and soils of each geographic area as described in the previous affected environment section.
 Geology and soils may affect the placement or location of a land use as well; the geological and soil characteristics of an area would have an impact on the proposed action rather than the proposed action impacting the geology.
+Analysis of topography, soil, and vegetation was completed during site characterization using Light Detection and Ranging (LIDAR) Contour Data, geotechnical reports, and site visits to ensure minimal impacts to geological and soil resources.